agourlay/omnibus/README.md

 ## REST & Hypertext Application Language

-Omnibus follows the [HAL JSON](http://stateless.co/hal_specification.html) to exposes its resources.
+Omnibus follows the specification [hal+json](http://stateless.co/hal_specification.html) to expose its resources.

 It simply means that the REST API is easily discoverable.

-Let's demonstrate what it means with some basic commands using CURL.
+Let's demonstrate how it works with some basic commands using CURL.

 Topics are trees, you can create them simply with a POST request.